The Health Effects of Noise have been well documented for many years with the emphasis being on the physical aspects of hearing damage.

 However, the emphasis should no longer be to rely solely on the hearing protection devices to block it out, but to introduce engineering controls to reduce the noise at source.

 This might for example include relocating the equipment into a dedicated room rather than on a workshop floor, introducing sound protection screens, or a sound muffler.

 Other examples might be to ensure that the equipment is regularly serviced or replaced to keep up with the latest regulations placed on manufacturers.

 Measures such as these should also help to protect people outside of the work environment too.
 After all, who hasn’t been incensed by the noise of a diesel powered generator during roadworks, or the jack-hammer it’s powering.

-However, if personalized hearing protection has to be used then it should be a correct fit for the wearer, have suitable protection for the noise level the wearer is subject to, be comfortable to wear so there is little temptation to remove it and be used for periods of short duration or noise exposure.
+If personalized hearing protection has to be used then it should be a correct fit for the wearer, have suitable protection for the noise level the wearer is subject to, be comfortable to wear so there is little temptation to remove it and be used for periods of short duration or noise exposure.

 There are many different types of hearing protection and noise defenders on the market from disposable ear plugs, to basic ear muffs, right through to ear protection that cancels out the background noise electronically allowing the user to carry on with a relatively normal conversation.

 Choose wisely as hearing is easily damaged, often with irreversibly results.

 We all have a role to play in effective health and safety, and for those actively involved in promoting safe working practices it can be a rewarding, interesting and varied role.

 Please visit this site often where you will find a growing number of articles, resources, advice and opinion.